 Johns Hopkins Medical now believes that up to 90% of prostate cancers are diet related.
 Given that 1 in 6 men will develop the disease, taking the necessary steps to reduce your risk and prevent prostate cancer should be a priority for all men.
 Prevention of prostate cancer means making lifestyle changes to lower your risk of the disease and although there is no one thing you can do to prevent prostate cancer experts have identified a number of risk factors and causes of prostate cancer.

-Certain high risk factors such as age, ethnicity and genetics cannot be influenced however there are a number of other factors that can form part of a program to help minimize your risk of prostate cancer and to maximize your recovery and long term wellness in the event you are diagnosed with the disease.
+Certain high risk factors such as age, ethnicity and genetics cannot be influenced however there are a number of other factors that can form part of a program to help in the prevention of risk of prostate cancer and to maximize your recovery and long term wellness in the event you are diagnosed with the disease.

 Fruits and vegetables contain high levels of cancer-and inflammation-fighting substances such as antioxidants, polyphenols, vitamins, minerals, and fiber.
 Strong evidence points to the ability of these foods—which are rich in potent phytonutrients—to reduce the risk of developing several types of cancer, including prostate cancer.
 (Cohen 2009)

 Cancer experts estimate that our food choices account for up to 90 percent of cancers of the prostate, breast, pancreas, and colon.
 Making changes to your diet can significantly lower your risk of getting prostate disease by eating a “prostate friendly” diet.
 Read More on The Prostate Diet